Indianapolis 500 traditions: Carb Day

+In 2025–2026, Carb Day has hosted the Wienie 500, featuring a race between the six Oscar Mayer Wienermobiles.

 Radio

 Coverage of the Indianapolis 500 on radio dates back to 1922.
-The longtime flagship of the IMS Radio Network is WIBC, which moved from in 2007 from 1070 AM to 93.1 FM (though in technicality 1070 AM, now WFNI remains the flagship, it has been off the air since 2021 and its former FM translators repeating WIBC's HD Radio subchannel continue to originate its sports radio format, including the IMS Radio Network).
+The longtime flagship station of the IMS Radio Network is WIBC, which in 2007 moved from WFNI at 1070AM to WIBC at 93.1FM.

+WFNI's AM signal went dark in August 2021, but continues to be heard in Indianapolis on FM translator 93.5MHz, with programming fed by sister station WIBC 93.1FM's HD Radio subchannel, which continues to originate its Sports radio format including the IMS Radio Network.
 The network dates back to 1952, and was initially launched using WIBC talent.
 Since the late 1960s and early 1970s, the station has featured extensive daily coverage of practice, qualifications, as well as pre-race and post-race coverage on race day.

 From 1971 to 2020, the most popular and most traditional daily show during the month of May was Donald Davidson's The Talk of Gasoline Alley.